-During stressful shoots, the 1st AD may look to you as a confidante they can express their frustrations to, and let off some steam.
-Ideally, you should offer a level-headed and positive perspective.
-Your input can drastically alter the 1st ADs state of mind, and in turn, the overall tone on set.
+During stressful shoots, the 1st AD may look to you as a confidant, expressing their frustrations and letting off some steam.
+Ideally, you should offer a level-headed and a positive perspective.
+Your input can alter the 1st ADs state of mind, and in turn, the overall tone on set.

 If you feel like your 1st AD isn’t doing their job as well as they should, be prepared to offer honest but not overly critical feedback.
 For example, if they aren’t giving you enough notice to bring in the actors, explain this to them so they can make adjustments.
 Over the course of filming you’ll both be supporting each other and continually refining your workflow.
 See this process as a positive thing, and not a point of contention.